 Chinese Style Noodles with Ground Lamb and Bok Choy is a mouthful of simple, yet complex flavor.
 Ready and on the table in less than 30 minutes.

-The making of Chinese Style Noodle with Ground Lamb and Bok Choy
+The Inspiration for Chinese Style Noodles with Ground Lamb and Bok Choy

 I'd never really thought of lamb as being a part of Chinese cuisine, but apparently, it’s very popular in both Northern and Southern China where oxen were forbidden to be slaughtered since they were the workhorses of the farming community.
 Lamb and mutton, not so much.